 Basic Network Design Concepts

 Computers and information networks are critical to the success of businesses, both large and small.
-They connect people, support applications and services, and provide access to the resources that keep the businesses running.
-To meet the daily requirements of businesses, networks themselves are becoming quite complex.
+They connect people, support applications and services, and provide

 Network Requirements

-Today, the Internet-based economy often demands around-the-clock customer service.
-This means that business networks must be available nearly 100 percent of the time.
+the time.
 They must be smart enough to automatically protect against unexpected security incidents.
-These business networks must also be able to adjust to changing traffic loads to maintain consistent application response times.
-It is no longer practical to construct networks by connecting many standalone components without careful planning and design.
+These business networks must also be able to adjust to

 Building a Good Network

 Good networks do not happen by accident.
-They are the result of hard work by network designers and technicians, who identify network requirements and select the best solutions to meet the needs of a business.
+They are the result of hard work by network designers and technicians, who identify network requirements and select the

 The steps required to design a good network are as follows: